Joey Ryan (wrestler): Allegations of sexual misconduct

-On September 24, Meehan filed a multi-million dollar lawsuit against three of his accusers for defamation, in which he has stated he has lost upwards of $20,000 a month.
+On September 24, Meehan filed a multi-million dollar lawsuit against multiple accusers and one journalist for defamation, in which he has stated he has lost upwards of $20,000 a month.
 The lawsuit includes loss of followers on social media, loss of revenue from various projects, merchandise, wrestling, and various other revenue streams; and multi-million dollar monetary relief.
 The lawsuit also states that Meehan wants defamatory statements retracted and or deleted.
-He filed another lawsuit in October, suing Impact Wrestling for $10 million for allegedly breaching his contract for firing him after the allegations were made against him.
-Meehan won a default judgment against one of his accusers on January 20, 2021, but a judge dismissed the lawsuit involving all three accusers without prejudice in February due to lack service, meaning Meehan retains the right to file against them again.
-However, Meehan dropped some of the lawsuits and stated that the only lawsuit he intends to pursue is the one against Impact.
+He filed another lawsuit in October, suing Impact Wrestling for $10 million for allegedly breaching his contract by not conducting a standard contractual obligated investigation before firing him after the allegations were made against him.
+Meehan won a default judgment against one of his accusers on January 20, 2021, but a judge dismissed a lawsuit involving three accusers without prejudice in February due to lack service, meaning Meehan retains the right to file against them again.
+However, Meehan dropped most of the lawsuits after a judge in one of the cases ruled that the "Plaintiff offers his declaration to show that the entirety of the parties' sexual encounter was consensual.
+(Meehan Decl., 11 17-24, Exh.
+1.)
+Plaintiff also provides evidence of messages between the parties to show that Defendant made attempts to contact Plaintiff after their encounter to, among other things, see each other again.
+(Meehan Decl., 11 25-31, Exh.
+2-8.
+Though the proffered evidence may lead to the inference that Defendant was not a victim of sexual abuse by Plaintiff, the evidence is insufficient to show that Defendant acted with actual malice.
+The fact that Defendant did not attempt to leave during the parties' sexual encounter or attempted to meet Defendant afterwards are insufficient to show actual malice."
+Meehan then stated that the dismissal of the lawsuit was eye opening for him and that despite different recollections of the events, his accusers have the right to their opinions.
+The only lawsuit that Meehan intends to pursue is the breach of contract one against Impact.

-On March 8, 2021 in a statement released to SoCal Uncensored, Meehan stated for the past eight months, he has been attending weekly Sex and Love Addicts Anonymous meetings both in-person and on Zoom for his addictions of intrigue and validation and the emotional high he gets from pursuing women.
+On March 8, 2021 in a statement released to SoCal Uncensored, Meehan stated that while there was never any police involvement, that after learning about some of his past problematic behavior, he has taken it upon himself to return to the Christian Church that he was raised in and begun attending weekly Twelve-step program meetings both in-person and on Zoom to address his addictions of intrigue and validation and the emotional high he gets from pursuing women.